RamtinMoslemi/KAN-Papers/README.md

 Lexiang Hu, Yisen Wang, Zhouchen Lin

 **Abstract:**
 Kolmogorov-Arnold Networks (KANs) have seen great success in scientific domains thanks to spline activation functions, becoming an alternative to Multi-Layer Perceptrons (MLPs).
 However, spline functions may not respect symmetry in tasks, which is crucial prior knowledge in machine learning.
-Previously, equivariant networks embed symmetry into their architectures, achieving better performance in specific applications.
-Among these, Equivariant Multi-Layer Perceptrons (EMLP) introduce arbitrary matrix group equivariance into MLPs, providing a general framework for constructing equivariant networks layer by layer.
-In this paper, we propose Equivariant Kolmogorov-Arnold Networks (EKAN), a method for incorporating matrix group equivariance into KANs, aiming to broaden their applicability to more fields.
-First, we construct gated spline basis functions, which form the EKAN layer together with equivariant linear weights.
-We then define a lift layer to align the input space of EKAN with the feature space of the dataset, thereby building the entire EKAN architecture.
+In this paper, we propose Equivariant Kolmogorov-Arnold Networks (EKAN), a method for incorporating arbitrary matrix group equivariance into KANs, aiming to broaden their applicability to more fields.
+We first construct gated spline basis functions, which form the EKAN layer together with equivariant linear weights, and then define a lift layer to align the input space of EKAN with the feature space of the dataset, thereby building the entire EKAN architecture.
 Compared with baseline models, EKAN achieves higher accuracy with smaller datasets or fewer parameters on symmetry-related tasks, such as particle scattering and the three-body problem, often reducing test MSE by several orders of magnitude.
-Even in non-symbolic formula scenarios, such as top quark tagging with three jet constituents, EKAN achieves comparable results with EMLP using only $26\%$ of the parameters, while KANs do not outperform MLPs as expected.
+Even in non-symbolic formula scenarios, such as top quark tagging with three jet constituents, EKAN achieves comparable results with state-of-the-art equivariant architectures using fewer than 40% of the parameters, while KANs do not outperform MLPs as expected.